cierru/st-stepped-thinking/README.md

 #### /stepthink-trigger

 This command is designed to manually trigger the thought generation process.
+It accepts two optional arguments:

+1. `prompt_ids` – the comma-separated IDs of thinking prompts that will be used for generation.
+Currently, the only way to extract the IDs is by looking through the `st-stepped-thinking` section in the `settings.json` file, which is typically located at `SillyTavern\data\default-user`.
+This is a temporary workaround until named thinking prompts are released.

+   **Note:** The default IDs are `0` for thoughts and `1` for plans.
-It accepts one optional argument — the name of the character for whom the process will be launched, which is particularly useful for group chats.
+2. The name of the character for whom the process will be launched, which is particularly useful for group chats.

 **Examples:**

 - `/stepthink-trigger` — triggers thought generation for your companion in solo chats.
 - `/stepthink-trigger Seraphina` — triggers thought generation for Seraphina.
+- `/stepthink-trigger prompt_ids=0,1 Seraphina` - trigger thought generation using prompts with IDs `0` and `1` for
+  Seraphina.

 #### /stepthink-delete-hidden

 This command is intended to purge your chat of hidden thought messages.
-It also accepts an optional argument — the name of the character whose thoughts will be removed.
+It also accepts one optional argument - the name of the character whose thoughts will be removed.
 **Be cautious:** This action cannot be undone!

 **Examples:**

 - `/stepthink-delete-hidden` — removes all hidden thoughts in the current chat.
 - `/stepthink-delete-hidden Seraphina` — removes all hidden thoughts belonging to Seraphina in the current chat.